OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

 This RFM data analysis work focusses on assisting a UK retailer with re-adjusting its customer segmentation strategy by quantitatively re-ranking and re-grouping its customers based on the recency, frequency and monetary value of each transactional data per customer.

-The adopted data-driven approach is expected to enable the firm to continuously better identify its best customers, appropriately re-segment its customer groups and undertake targeted marketing campaigns accordingly.
+This adopted data-driven approach is expected to enable the firm to continuously better identify its best customers, appropriately re-segment its customer groups and undertake targeted marketing campaigns accordingly.

 ### Data Sources